Oakham: Oakham's horseshoes

 Traditionally, members of royalty and peers of the realm who visited or passed through the town had to pay a forfeit in the form of a horseshoe.
 This unique custom has been enforced for over 500 years, but nowadays it only happens on special occasions (such as royal visits), when an outsize ceremonial horseshoe, specially made and decorated, is hung in the great hall of the castle.
 There are now over 200 of these commemorative shoes on its walls.
 Not all are dated and some of the earliest (which would doubtless have been ordinary horseshoes given without ceremony by exasperated noblemen) may not have survived.
 The earliest datable one is an outsize example commemorating a visit by King Edward IV in about 1470.
 Recent horseshoes commemorate visits by Princess Anne (1999), Prince Charles (2003) and Princess Alexandra (2005).
 The horseshoes hang with the ends pointing down; while this is generally held to be unlucky, in Rutland this was thought to stop the Devil from sitting in the hollow.
 The horseshoe motif appears in the county council's arms and on Ruddles beer labels.

 Rutland County Museum

 The museum is located in the old Riding School of the Rutland Fencible Cavalry which was built in 1794–1795.
 The museum houses a collection of objects relating to local rural and agricultural life, social history and archaeology.

+Statue of Queen Elizabeth II

+A statue of Elizabeth II by Hywel Pratley was unveiled on 21 April 2024, which would have been the 98th birthday of the late Queen.
+The 7ft (2.1m) tall sculpture on a limestone base was commissioned by the Lord Lieutenant of Rutland and funded through donations from businesses and members of the public, at the cost of £125,000.

 Transport

-The Birmingham–Peterborough line runs through the town, providing links to Birmingham, Leicester, Peterborough, Cambridge and Stansted Airport.
-Oakham railway station is positioned about halfway between Peterborough railway station and Leicester railway station, at both of which passengers can board trains to London – from Leicester to London St Pancras or from Peterborough to London King's Cross.
-There are also two direct services to London St Pancras (one early morning and one evening), and one evening return service from London St Pancras, each weekday.
+Oakham railway station is a stop on the Birmingham–Peterborough line.
+It is served by two train operating companies: